bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/lbr_sites.md

 > These sites are crucial due to their positioning over exceptionally potent metaphysical energy sources, specifically designated as Arcane Verterations.

-The `LBR_sites.Confidential.doc` file was originally introduced on the 7th of August 2024, before becoming unlockable on the 8th of August.
-The document speaks about an incident at [ARC/HIVE](../lore/archive) and measures taken by [Nex Gen](../lore/nex-gen-corporation) to prevent more incidents.
+This document speaks about an incident at [ARC/HIVE](../lore/archive) and measures taken by [Nex Gen](../lore/nex-gen-corporation) to prevent more incidents.
 The letter is written by [Strassman](../characters/strassman) and another name seems to be redacted.
-It is addressed to [Victor Carmine](../characters#victor-carmine) and another redaction follows.
+It is addressed to [Victor Carmine](../characters/victor-carmine) and another redaction follows.

 ***

 ## About

-This document was first released on August 7th 2024 and requires a compass puzzle to open.
+The `LBR_sites.Confidential.doc` file was originally introduced on the 7th of August 2024, before becoming unlockable on the 8th of August.
+It requires a [compass puzzle](#password-context) to open.
 The puzzle became solvable in an update on the 8th of August, revealing a document about so-called [LBR sites](lbr_sites).